debops/debops/docs/ansible/roles/cron/defaults-detailed.rst

   name must be entirely made up of letters, digits and can only contain the special signs underscore ('_') and hyphen ('-').

+``user``
+  Optional.
+Specify the UNIX user account which will execute the job.
+If not specified, the job will be executed as the ``root`` account.

 ``environment``
   Optional.
 A YAML dictionary which defines what variables should be present in a given :program:`cron` job environment.
 Each dictionary key is the variable